aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

     from aiida.orm.nodes.data.upf import get_pseudos_from_structure
     builder.pseudos = get_pseudos_from_structure(structure, '<PSEUDO_FAMILY_NAME>')

+Print the content of the `pseudos` namespace (`print(builder.pseudos)`) to see what the helper function created.

 Preparing and debugging input parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, we need to specify a number of input parameters  (i.e. plane wave cutoffs, convergence thresholds, etc.).
 to launch the Quantum ESPRESSO calculation.
-This part
 The structure of the parameter dictionary closely follows the structure of the `PWscf input file <https://www.quantum-espresso.org/Doc/INPUT_PW.html>`_.

 Since these are often the parameters to tune in a calculation,